 Extension Circus Arts Program

-The program directly benefits the Canning Vale College students in the program and the 3 teachers involved, the major outcomes for the participants that have arisen from the introduction of the program include:
+The program directly benefits the Canning Vale College students and the 3 teachers involved, with the major outcomes for the participants that have arisen from the introduction of the program include:

 - The uncompromisingly positive nature of the program and its effect on the emotional outlook of the participants involved.

 - The ability of the program to allow all children to ‘fit in’ and feel part of the school and community.